Twenty years ago, two university students with exceptional dance skills approached the Tuggeranong Arts Centre, equipped with an aspirational idea.

 With such a large body of dancers now enrolled and the spectacular semester shows constantly gaining in popularity, shows were moved to larger venues.
 The program was receiving interest from local schools, and requests to perform at public events were rolling in.

-In 2015 Fresh funk expanded into Gungahlin offering classes for littles and juniors.
+In 2015 Fresh funk expanded into Gungahlin and then Belconnen offering classes for littlies and juniors.